-Yes, I'm going to give us credit for the successes in the fresh House budget:
+Yes, I'm going to give us credit for the

 K-12.
 The plan fully covers Initiative 728, with $238 million for class-size reduction and another $30 million to add 200 teachers in grades K-4.
 It includes $350 million for I-732, which mandates annual cost-of-living increases for teachers, and $50 million to ease pay disparity among districts.
 It includes bonuses of up to $10,000 for nationally certified teachers.